 Born in Chesterfield in 1995, Bradley Johnson began playing Guitar at age 7 and started taking lessons from Nicholas Powlesland.
 After experimenting with a multitude of styles, he finally decided to specialise in Classical Guitar and soon after enrolled at the Royal Northern College of Music to study with Craig Ogden in 2013.

-Bradley soon began performing regularly during his Undergraduate degree, both Solo and Chamber - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music and Buxton Festival as will as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.
+Bradley soon began performing regularly during his Undergraduate degree, both Solo and Chamber - performing at venues such as the Bridgewater Hall, Liverpool University, Leeds College of Music and Buxton Festival as well as participating in masterclasses with artists and teachers such as Zoran Dukic, Ricardo Gallen, Jose Antonio Escobar, Elena Papandreou and Gordon Crosskey.

 During 2015, Bradley was awarded First Prize for the Ivor Mairants Guitar Award, which led to a performance at the International Guitar Research Conference (IGRC) at the University of Surrey the following year.
 Soon after, this led to a placement onto the European Guitar Teacher’s Association’s (EGTA) ‘Young Performer’s Platform’.